InertiaSolutionsGroup/Injury-Report/docs/WORKFLOW.md

 #### 4.1.2 Required Schema Updates

-For full functionality, the following schema updates are required (available in `supabase/schema_update.sql`):
+The database schema has been updated to include AI validation tracking fields (as defined in `supabase/schema_update.sql`):

 ```sql
 -- Add AI validation fields to InjuryReports table